wheelercj/chriswheeler.dev/content/posts/pdf-tools.md

 Here are a bunch of tools I found for reading, editing, and more with PDFs.
 I have not tried all of these but they all look promising.

+## Read

 * [Sumatra PDF](https://www.sumatrapdfreader.org/free-pdf-reader) is the best PDF reader for Windows.
+* The default PDF readers on other platforms seem to work well.

+## Edit, annotate, sign, or fill

 * [SimplePDF](https://simplepdf.eu/) is an in-browser PDF editor.
+* Some browsers, such as Firefox, include PDF editing tools.
+You can select a PDF and "Open with" a browser.
+* [PDF Annotator](https://pdf-annotator.repeat.day/) is for signing and annotating PDFs.
-* [Zotero](https://www.zotero.org/) includes a PDF reader that lets you add annotations to PDFs, and makes it easy to save PDFs and info about them from websites.
+* [Zotero](https://www.zotero.org/) can save PDFs from websites and includes a PDF reader that lets you add annotations.
+* [DocuSeal](https://github.com/docusealco/docuseal) is an open source DocuSign alternative for creating, filling, and signing documents.
+* [ImageMagick](https://imagemagick.org/script/formats.php) is a suite of command line tools for manipulating images, including PDFs by using Ghostscript.

+## Automate

+* [ImageMagick](https://imagemagick.org/script/formats.php) is a suite of command line tools for manipulating images, including PDFs by using Ghostscript.
+* [here's an HN discussion](https://news.ycombinator.com/item?id=41377960) that lists various tools for analyzing PDFs, such as to look for malicious code.
+* [Ghostscript](https://ghostscript.com/index.html) is an interpreter for the PostScript® language and PDF files.

+## Add a text layer using OCR

+* [OCRmyPDF](https://github.com/ocrmypdf/OCRmyPDF) performs optical character recognition (OCR) to add a text layer to PDFs, making them searchable, copyable, etc.

+## Convert

+* [this HN discussion](https://news.ycombinator.com/item?id=39027543) covers several tools that can be used to generate PDFs using HTML and CSS.
 * [Pandoc](https://pandoc.org/) converts files between many formats.
-* [Ghostscript](https://ghostscript.com/index.html) is an interpreter for the PostScript® language and PDF files.
-* [ImageMagick](https://imagemagick.org/script/formats.php) is a suite of command line tools for manipulating images, including PDFs by using Ghostscript.
-* [DocuSeal](https://github.com/docusealco/docuseal) is an open source DocuSign alternative for creating, filling, and signing documents.
-* [OCRmyPDF](https://github.com/ocrmypdf/OCRmyPDF) performs optical character recognition (OCR) to add a text layer to PDFs, making them searchable, among other benefits.
+* [PrintFriendly](https://www.printfriendly.com/) converts many file formats to PDF for better printing.
+* [PrintWhatYouLike.com](https://www.printwhatyoulike.com/) lets you print the good parts of any web page while skipping ads and other junk.
-* [Marker](https://github.com/vikparuchuri/marker) converts PDF to markdown, optionally using OCRmyPDF.
+* [Marker](https://github.com/vikparuchuri/marker) converts PDF to markdown, optionally using [OCRmyPDF](https://github.com/ocrmypdf/OCRmyPDF).
 * [MinerU](https://github.com/opendatalab/MinerU) converts PDF to markdown or JSON, optionally using [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR).
 * [pydigitize](https://news.ycombinator.com/item?id=30615279) uses OCRmyPDF and other tools to convert paper documents to PDFs ready for archival.
+* [Bank Statement Converter](https://bankstatementconverter.com/) converts PDF bank statements to Excel's XLS format, though most banks let you export CSV files.

+## Search

+* [ripgrep-all](https://github.com/phiresky/ripgrep-all) is like ripgrep, but also searches PDFs and many other file types.
+* [Zotero](https://www.zotero.org/) saves data alongside each saved document to make them easier to find.

+## Organize

+* [Zotero](https://www.zotero.org/) is excellent at organizing research.
+It's probably the best citation manager.

+## Compare

 * [Diff-pdf](https://news.ycombinator.com/item?id=40854319) is for visualizing the differences between two PDFs.
 * [PDF-Diff](https://news.ycombinator.com/item?id=32353479) is another tool for visualizing the differences between two PDFs.
-* [PDF Annotator](https://pdf-annotator.repeat.day/) is for signing and annotating PDFs.
-* [ripgrep-all](https://github.com/phiresky/ripgrep-all) is like ripgrep, but also searches PDFs and many other file types.
-* [Bank Statement Converter](https://bankstatementconverter.com/) converts PDF bank statements to Excel's XLS format, though most banks let you export CSV files.
-* [PrintFriendly](https://www.printfriendly.com/) converts many file formats to PDF for better printing.
-* [PrintWhatYouLike.com](https://www.printwhatyoulike.com/) lets you print the good parts of any web page while skipping ads and other junk.
-* [this HN discussion](https://news.ycombinator.com/item?id=39027543) covers several tools that can be used to generate PDFs using HTML and CSS.
-* [here's an HN discussion](https://news.ycombinator.com/item?id=41377960) that lists various tools for analyzing PDFs, such as to look for malicious code.

 ## Security